Ana Rachel Estrougo from The Octopus Club

 "To know that investors could see the business potential – it was very powerful.”

 Despite the funding, Ana has stuck to growing organically.
-Even today, The Octopus Club does little paid marketing, instead choosing to invest in building a better experience for their users.
+The Octopus Club has done little paid marketing, instead choosing to invest in building a better experience for their users.

 Sharetribe has been an important part of that.
 “Working with Sharetribe has been great for us,” Ana explains.
 “We feel like Sharetribe really cares about our success; we’re always able to talk to a real person and get help when we need it.”